Women with gestational diabetes can and do have healthy pregnancies and healthy babies.

-- You had gestational diabetes in a past pregnancy.
+- You had gestational diabetes or a baby with macrosomia in a past pregnancy.

 Even women without any of these risk factors can develop gestational diabetes.
-This is why your health care provider tests you for gestational diabetes during pregnancy.
+This is why your health care provider tests you for GDM during pregnancy.

 How do you know if you have gestational diabetes?

 Your health care provider tests you for gestational diabetes with a prenatal test called a glucose tolerance test.
 You get the test at 24 to 28 weeks of pregnancy.
-Your provider may give you the test earlier if he thinks you’re likely to develop gestational diabetes.
+If your provider thinks you’re at risk for GDM, you may get the test earlier.

 If you have gestational diabetes, how can you help prevent getting diabetes later in life?